root-systems/handbook/agreements/financial_agreement.md

 The base renumeration is a fixed sum that all members recieve.
 It can go up as buffer levels are developed.
 It has the second highest priority.

 ###Income share
 An income share can be agreed to be given to an individual member as a means of topping up their base income.
-The income share is typically 20% of the billable rate multiplied by the hours worked - unless agreed otherwise.
+The income share is between 0-20% (buffer level dependant) of the billable rate multiplied by the hours worked - unless agreed otherwise.
 An income share can also be agreed internally between members by unanamous agreement.

 ###Contribution to the common
 Contribution to the common is done as a percentage of total revenue of the pod/manth.
 Unless agreed otherwise this is a scaling amount of between 0-20% depending on the buffer level.